Bomb disposal: Bomb containment chamber

 There are a wide range of containment chambers available.
 The simplest are sometimes danger suppression vessels that merely contain some of the fragments generated by the explosion.
 The other end of the spectrum features top-of-the-line gas-tight chambers that can withstand multiple shots while remaining able to contain chemical, biological, or radioactive agents.
 Containment chambers of all types may be fitted onto towed trailers, or specialised EOD vehicles.

 EOD suits

 There is a long history of IEDD within the UK and protection for this role has evolved over the years.
 Starting with the Mk1 in 1969, in response to the Maoist Terrorist threat in Hong Kong, through to the Mk 2 in 1974, in response to the IRA threat in Northern Ireland (NI), with further developments of the Mk3 in 1980 to include a new helmet.
 The Mk4 EOD Suit, introduced into service in 1993, combines fragmentation and blast protection that is prioritised over the most vulnerable parts of the body (head, face and torso).
 The current system, MKV/VI, was introduced in 2004, and was a combined MOD/NP Aerospace project.
 The only part of the body that has no protection at all is the hands.

+In popular culture

+The 1979 ITV series Danger UXB dealt with the exploits of a fictional bomb disposal unit of the British Army during World War II.
+The 13-part series was shown on PBS as part of Masterpiece Theatre.

+The 2009 film The Hurt Locker follows a U.S. Army EOD team who are targeted by insurgents during the Iraq War, and shows their psychological reactions to the stress of combat.

+The British television series Trigger Point follows the work of the Metropolitan Police Expo unit countering terrorist threats throughout London.